ic-home iconAnimation ResourcesWhat is a phenakistoscope?

 How the magic happens

-The way in which a Phenakistoscope works is remarkably simple but extremely fun.
+The way in which a Phenakistoscope works is remarkably simple and extremely fun at the same time.

 A series of images are drawn onto a cardboard disc, and then slits are cut in the cardboard between each image.
 A spindle with a handle is then placed through the middle of the disc so that the disc can be easily turned by hand.
 The tip of the spindle is then placed on a mirror, with the sequence of images facing the mirror.
 The user then turns the spindle to rapidly spin the cardboard disc, and when the person looks through the slits, the image appears to move as a looping animation.

-Another version of the Phenakistoscope used two cardboard discs – one with the slits on it as the base disc, and one disc with pictures that would be spinning disc.
-The upside of two discs was that you didn’t need to use a mirror to make it work, although using two discs was a bit trickier and more unwieldy.
-The way in which a Phenakistoscope tricks your brain is the same way that the frames of a film trick your brain – when successive images appear in quick enough succession, your brain turns them into one consistently moving image.
+Another version of the Phenakistoscope used two cardboard discs — one with the slits on it as the base disc and one disc with pictures that would be spinning discs.
+While it didn’t require a mirror, it was a bit more complicated.
+The way it tricks your brain is the same as how films do: when images are shown in rapid succession, your brain blends them into one smooth motion.

 Politeness Abstract, 1833.
 Image Source: Wikimedia Commons